harvesthill/reddit-wiki-archive/steroids/thecycle/pct.md

 As demonstrated, **Nolvadex came out on top** here in LH, Testosterone &amp; Normal sperm forms.
 Torem topped Nolva in FSH and Sperm concentration.
 Both are very suitable PCT options (as already known with Nolva, but this shows Torem as a viable option as well).
 Ralox was unfavorable and is probably best used just for gynecomastia treatment.

-**IMPORTANT NOTE:** Also be sure to check out the [Drug Interactions](https://www.reddit.com/r/steroids/wiki/draft#wiki_drug_interactions) section, as it contains important information for those using SSRIs and SERMs.
+⚠️ **IMPORTANT NOTE:** Be sure to check out [Drug Interactions](https://www.reddit.com/r/steroids/wiki/draft#wiki_drug_interactions), as this contains important information for those using SSRIs and SERMs.

 ## Dosing

-### Nolvadex: Recommended PCT 10mg/day
+### Nolvadex: Recommended PCT 5–10mg/day

 In all studies involving Nolvadex, for doses used to stimulate endogenous Testosterone production, only 20–40 mg daily of Nolvadex was utilized, and it has in fact been shown that doubling the dose to 40 mg or higher will not produce any significant difference in endogenous Testosterone secretion.

 The only reason why many elect to higher daily doses of Nolvadex for the first 1-2 weeks of a PCT is for the purpose of achieving optimal peak blood plasma levels more quickly, so as to ensure more rapid HPTA recovery.

-This isn't necessary and just further increases your risk of potential sides.
+This isn't necessary and just further increases your risk of potential side effects.

 Furthermore, the first week of PCT, there may be lingering suppressive AAS still in the bloodstream, simply leading to greater oxidative stress on the body by taking more compounds.

 Recent studies have found that even lower doses than traditionally-prescribed are equally as effective.

+**STUDIES SHOW PEAK EFFICACY AT 5mg PER DAY**

 * [A weekly low-dose tamoxifen vs raloxifene vs placebo in premenopausal women with estrogen receptor-positive breast cancer](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4053157)  — This study examined the efficacy of doses at **1mg** and **5mg** per day and found *the two lower doses are just as effective* *as the previous standard of 20mg per day*.
-“Considering results of our previous studies we are now focusing on tamoxifen at 5mg per day.
+“Considering results of our previous studies we are now focusing on Tamoxifen at 5mg per day.
 A weekly dose of 10mg/week is suggested as an alternative.”

-* [Randomized dose trial of tamoxifen at low doses in hormone replacement therapy](https://www.ncbi.nlm.nih.gov/m/pubmed/17709798/) — This study examined the efficacy of tamoxifen at doses of **1mg**, **5mg** and **10mg** per day.
+* [Randomized dose trial of Tamoxifen at low doses in hormone replacement therapy](https://www.ncbi.nlm.nih.gov/m/pubmed/17709798/) — This study examined the efficacy of tamoxifen at doses of **1mg**, **5mg** and **10mg** per day.
 “A dose of *5 mg/day was the most effective* and has been selected for a phase III trial in HRT users.”

 * [Randomized trial of low-dose tamoxifen on breast cancer proliferation and estrogen biomarkers](https://www.ncbi.nlm.nih.gov/m/pubmed/12783932/) — “We compared the effects of tamoxifen at **1 mg/day** and **5 mg/day** with those of the standard dose of **20 mg/day**.
 The effects of lower doses … were comparable to those achieved with the standard dose.”

 ⚠️ **PCT dosing with Nolvadex has been updated (2020) as follows**:

-* **6–8 Weeks** at **10 mg ED**.
+* **6–8 Weeks** at **5–10 mg ED**.
 Doses can be taken as low as ***5 mg/day*** if sides are a concern.

 ### Clomid (*not recommended*)

+⚠️ **CAUTION**: Clomid's potential side effects include **MOOD SWINGS** and **PERMANENT VISION CHANGES**, *e.g.* a purple tint to vision.

-According to the study previously mentioned,^(\[14\]) and thus recommended by the FDA, clomid for hypogonadism should be run at 25 mg EOD, 25 mg ED, or 50 mg EOD.
-Again, the side effects of Clomid can be quite bothersome and bad.
-Why risk vision changes or loss running +50-150 mg ED when you could just do 25mg ED or 50mg EOD and get fantastic results?
+According to the study previously mentioned,^(14) and thus recommended by the FDA, Clomid for hypogonadism should be run at 25 mg EOD, 25 mg ED, or 50 mg EOD.
+Again, *the side effects of Clomid can be quite bothersome and bad*. ***Why risk vision changes or vision loss*** running +50-150 mg ED when you could just do 25mg ED or 50mg EOD and get fantastic results?
 Dosing of a PCT including Clomid is as follows:

 * **6-8 Weeks:** 25mg ED or 50mg EOD

 ### Torem (*not recommended*)

 In the study above comparing Nolva, Torem, &amp; Ralox, 60mg was the dosage used and found to be very sufficient for PCT purposes.
 60mg ED is the FDA recommended dosage and they found no benefit upon doubling the dose in women with breast cancer.
-Again, doubling the dose for the purpose of achieving optimal peak blood plasma levels quicker isn't necessary and just further increases your risk of potential sides.
+Again, doubling the dose for the purpose of achieving optimal peak blood plasma levels quicker isn't necessary and just further increases your risk of potential side effects.
 Dosing of a PCT including Torem is as follows:

 * **6-8 Weeks:** 60mg ED

 ### SERM Dosing Note

-**Note:** As you've noticed above, /r/seroids recommends 6-8 weeks of SERMs.
+**Note:** As you've noticed above, /r/steroids recommends 6-8 weeks of SERMs.
 It is common for a lot of PCT options to only be 4 weeks.
 These protocols usually used double the dose for the first week or two.

 The only reason why many elect to utilize doubling the dose for the first 1-2 weeks of a PCT program is for the purpose of achieving optimal peak blood plasma levels quicker so as to ensure HPTA recovery quicker.
 This isn't necessary and just further increases your risk of potential sides.
-It has been studied that the longer you are on SERMs, the better your results of stimulating Testosterone.^(\[15\]) So to prevent unwanted sides as well as potentially achieve better results, we choose to suggest lower dosing over a longer period than 4 weeks.
+It has been studied that the longer you are on SERMs, the better your results of stimulating Testosterone.^(15) So to prevent unwanted sides as well as potentially achieve better results, we choose to suggest lower dosing over a longer period than 4 weeks.

 ## hCG